 Step One – Talk With a Lawyer

-We begin with an initial free consultation where we screen whether or not you would be a good chapter seven bankruptcy candidate based upon the requirements set out by law.
+We begin with an initial assessment where we screen whether or not you would be a good chapter seven bankruptcy candidate based upon the requirements set out by law.

 Step Two – Case Analysis & Strategic Planning